Are Steel Building Salesmen Truthful

 Though I can’t speak for the truthfulness, or lack thereof, of all salesmen or the companies they work for; however, I can say that many steel building outlets are presenting some questionable sales gimmicks.
 Let’s keep this simple: Ultimately what is important is PRICE, QUALITY, and SERVICE.
-However, when a seller can’t objectively validate their company’s advantages, they resort to sales gimmicks.
+However, when a seller can’t objectively validate their company’s advantages in these areas, they resort to sales gimmicks.
 Below are a few common gimmicks:

 Building Codes Not Clearly Displayed or Discussed

-Common way commission salesmen take advantage of shoppers is using the term “GROUND SNOW LOAD” in lieu of “ROOF SNOW LOAD” on the contract.
-Most consumers don’t know the differences between these terms: Ground snow load equates 30% less structurally than roof load.
+Common way commission salesmen take advantage of shoppers is by using the term “GROUND SNOW LOAD” instead of “ROOF SNOW LOAD” on the contract.
+Most consumers don’t know the differences between these terms: Ground snow load equates to 30% less structurally than roof load.
 For example, a 43 lb.
 Ground Load equals 30 lb. roof load.
-Since all sellers know the difference between these terms, I believe any seller not clearly listing the “roof snow load” is being deceptive.
+Since all sellers know the difference between these terms, I believe any seller not listing the “roof snow load” is deceptive.
 In like manner, the building’s wind “exposure” can be also deceptively utilized.
 Read more about Codes.

 Accessories or Large Framed Openings Not Included In Quotes

-Many of our competitors have “confusing to read” contacts; therefore forcing the public to rely more on the thoroughness and truthfulness of the commission salesman.
-Quite often, shoppers don’t know whether all their requested accessories, as well as pertinent building information, is accurate.
-Actually, some commission salesmen purposely sell steel buildings without accessories or large framed openings in the initial sale.
+Many of our competitors have “confusing to read” contacts; therefore, forcing the public to rely more on the thoroughness and truthfulness of the commission salesman.
+Quite often, shoppers don’t know whether all their requested accessories, as well as pertinent building information, are accurate.
+Some commission salesmen purposely sell steel buildings without accessories or large framed openings in the initial sale.
 These salesmen persuade customers to address the issue after the “initial” sale.
 Then these companies have their commission-based project coordinator call after the sale and “upcharge” these items at high retail rates.
-For instance, I personally know of a customer that was charged $1,000 to $1200 per added -and need – framed openings.
+For instance, I know of a customer that was charged $1,000 to $1200 per added -and need – framed opening.
 Needless to say, the customer had little recourse because they had already paid and signed a contract.
 If the customer refuses to pay these ridiculously high rates, then they get a building without essential openings.
 By the way, cutting girts for large openings in the field jeopardizes the structural warranty.

 Justifying delays with plans or delivery